sgt1796/GPT_embedding/README.md

 ## Requirement

-Openai API key is needed.
+For GPT and Jina related service, API key is needed.
 Save your API key in `.env` in the same folder with the script, it should look like
 ```
+# you can have keys to different API
 OPENAI_API_KEY=<your openai key>
+JINAAI_API_KEY=<your jinaai key>
 ```

 The full testing data set is [Amazon Fine Food Review](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews).

 ## GPT Embedding Usage